 So I did it.
 Four months ago I clicked the “publish” button!

 I decided to do something extraordinary for other people.

-Helping them avoid the situations we went through whilst battling M’s mental health problems, I want to make a change in people’s lives to better.
+Helping them avoid the situations we went through whilst battling M’s mental health problems, I want to make a change in people’s lives for the better.